This DIY bubble bar recipe contains simple nourishing ingredients to make your bath bubbly, and leave your skin soft, silky, and smooth.

-DIY Bubble Bar look really fun in the shape of a scoop of ice cream (see some here).
+This bubble bar recipe looks fun in the shape of a scoop of ice cream (see some here).
 To make, pack the mixture into an ice cream scoop.
 Mix colors to create a swirled ice cream effect.
 Next, press the lever and gently place the scoop onto a sheet of parchment paper.
 This works best with an ice cream scoop with a trigger.
-This will give you the ridges that look like real ice cream.
+This will give you ridges that look like real ice cream.
 Finally, dust with glitter if you like.
 There are several colors of biodegradable glitter that can be used (find it here).

 Using your DIY Bubble Bar

-These fun bath treats are easy to use.
-You can either place the whole thing in the bathtub with the water running, or pinch off a piece and hold it under running water to create bubbles.
+This bubble bar recipe is easy to make and use.
+You can either place the whole thing in the bathtub with the water running or pinch off a piece and hold it under running water to create bubbles.
 You might need to rub your hands together a bit to soften up the bar.
 Another method is to place the bar in a muslin bag and hang it so it is in contact with the running water.